Domon/domon.github.com/_posts/2013-12-25-private-class-methods-in-ruby.md

       end
     end

+In the example above, the singleton class is opened and the method `bar` is defined as a private instance method on it.

+The syntax looks different but it works as same as the previous example.

+    pry(main)> Foo.bar
+    NoMethodError: private method `bar' called for Foo:Class

 In Ruby, as we know, __classes are just objects__.
 When we define a "class method" on `Foo`, we are just defining an